CORE-GATECH-GROUP/serpent-tools/docs/develop/contributing.rst

 Someone of the core development team will review the changes according to the criteria above and make changes and/or approve for merging!

-The ``develop`` branch is the primary branch for this project.
+The ``main`` branch is the primary branch for this project.
 All pull requests, except for bugs on public releases, should be compared against this branch.
-When a pull request is approved and has passed the required checks, it should be `squashed and merged <https://github.com/blog/2141-squash-your-commits>`_ into the develop branch.
+When a pull request is approved and has passed the required checks, it should be `squashed and merged <https://github.com/blog/2141-squash-your-commits>`_ into the ``main`` branch.
 Squashing a branch converts a series of commits into a single commit onto the main branch, creating a tidy git history.

-For pull requests into ``master``, as in releases, these should simply be merged without squashing.
-When viewing the ``git log`` on the ``master`` or ``develop`` branches, one is presented only with approved and closed pull requests, not incremental commits that led to a PR being closed.